elhumble/map2slim/README.md

 Processing steps to map gene ontologies onto a GOslim

 First, download go.obo from http://geneontology.org/ontology/go.obo and save as `data/go.obo`
-Save the full annotation file you want to slim down in `data/` (Contig Name followed by tab sep GO terms) Save the GOslim you want or a bunch of them in `goslim` directory for example this [one][http://www.geneontology.org/ontology/subsets/goslim_generic.obo]
+Save the annotation file you want to slim down (contig name followed by tab sep GO terms) in `data/` Save the GOslim you want in `goslim` directory (for example http://www.geneontology.org/ontology/subsets/goslim_generic.obo)

 1. Run `1_pickle.obo/py` to pickle go.obo into go.p
 Usage is python 1_pickle.obo.py